pierreavn/google-hashcode-archive/README.md

 ![google hashcode logo](logo.png)

-# Google Hashcode Archive
+# Google Hashcode Archive & Scoreboards

 Hash Code is a coding competition to solve problems modeled off real Google engineering challenges.

-On this repository, you can try and solve past Hash Code problems.
+On this repository, you can try to solve past Hash Code problems and retrieve rounds scoreboards.

 ## Archives